Yeo Siew Hua: Career

 Yeo is a founding member of the 13 Little Pictures film collective and is part of the autonomous art group soft/Wall/studs, where he curates documentary films in conversation with contemporary art practice.
 His experimental feature debut In the House of Straw (2009) was named by critics as being a significant entry in the Singapore New Wave.
 With his second feature film A Land Imagined, Yeo became the first Singaporean to win the Golden Leopard Award at Locarno in 2018.
 The following year, the film went on to win Best Original Screenplay and Best Original Film Score at the Golden Horse Awards, and was also chosen as Singapore's entry for Best International Feature Film at the 92nd Academy Awards.

+In 2024, Stranger Eyes premiered in the main competition section of the 81st Venice International Film Festival.
+It was also selected as the opening film for both the 2024 Taipei Golden Horse Film Festival and the 35th Singapore International Film Festival.

 Yeo has also taught at local institutions including the School of the Arts (SOTA), LASALLE College of the Arts, Singapore Polytechnic and Ngee Ann Polytechnic.

 In 2021, Yeo received the Young Artist Award, Singapore's most prominent award for young arts practitioners.